yolken/yolken-blog/articles/interview_prep.md

 When I'm ready to start, I pay for a premium Leetcode subscription.
 It's a bit pricey (about $35 / month as of early 2019), but I find it worth the money because it removes restrictions in the free product including access to locked questions and the ability to sort questions by frequency.
+You can still use Leetcode if you don't pay, but you'll have to do some offline research to figure out which questions are the most important ones to focus on.

-I then sort the questions in decreasing order of frequency and go through them roughly in order.
+I then sort the questions in decreasing order of frequency (only available after paying for premium) and go through them roughly in order.
 I say "roughly" because I like to initially focus on the easier questions, and then, as I get more confidence, shift to the ones in the medium-to-hard range which, as discussed above, are more typical in actual interviews.
 Also, some questions are just slight variations of ones above them in the list, so I'll skip over these if I already feel comfortable with them.

 Once I've decided to do a question, I'll work on it independently for about 20 minutes.
-If I can't get a reasonable solution within this time, I'll peek at the official solution for a few hints and then get back to work; this is similar to how it would work in an actual interview, with the difference being that in the real thing a person (i.e., your interviewer) would be offering these up.
+If I can't get a reasonable solution within this time, I'll peek at the official solution for a few hints and then get back to work; this is similar to how it would work in an actual interview, with the difference being that in the real thing a person (i.e., your interviewer) would be offering these hints.

 I stop working on the question when either I get all the test cases to pass or I hit the 45 minute mark.
 Whether I've gotten a working answer or not, I read through the solution to make sure